-A second limitation relates to the possibility of unobserved selection into schooling (or into higher grades) which may bias our estimates of school quality which are based on the association between schooling and literacy.
-Of particular concern is that changing patterns of selection, e.g., enrollment of more low-income or otherwise under-prepared students as schooling systems have expanded, might create a spurious impression of declining school quality.
-We have shown that despite the overall trend toward higher enrollment and lower measured quality, countries and periods with faster enrollment growth did not experience significantly faster deterioration in school quality.
-Furthermore, correcting for differences across countries and periods in grade repetition rates, or the height of individuals (an indicator of socio-economic status that is mostly determined prior to schooling) does little to change the picture of declining quality.
+A second limitation is our inability to precisely quantify the role of changing patterns of selection into schooling (or into higher grades) in explaining the changes in school quality that we observe.
+Of particular concern is that reduced selectivity, e.g., enrollment of more low-income or otherwise under-prepared students as schooling systems have expanded, might create a spurious impression of declining school quality.
+We have shown that countries and periods with faster enrollment growth did indeed experience significantly faster deterioration in school quality.
+But allowing for these effects does not appear to overturn our main finding of declining school quality.
+Furthermore, correcting for differences across countries and periods in grade repetition rates, or the height of individuals (an indicator of socio-economic status that is mostly determined prior to schooling) also does little to change the picture of declining quality.
+From a policy perspective, the fact that most developing countries with high (unconditional) literacy rates achieved them primarily by increasing average years of schooling rather than school quality may be instructive for lagging countries.
+Expanding access to schooling has produced remarkable gains in overall literacy, while not much else has.